Missouri tornado kills multiple people, sows destruction

 Those conditions, which typically include dry air from the West going up over the Rockies and crashing into warm, moist air from the Gulf of Mexico, are what make the U.S. so prone to tornadoes and other severe storms.

-Dramatic temperature changes were taking place, with Tuesday highs of 74 F (23 C) in Des Moines and 86 F (30 C) in Kansas City plunging overnight to 40 F (4 C) or colder overnight.
-In Little Rock, Arkansas, Tuesday’s high of 89 F (32 C) tied the record for the date set in 1880.
+Dramatic temperature changes were taking place, with Tuesday highs of 74 F in Des Moines and 86 F in Kansas City plunging overnight to 40 F or colder overnight.
+In Little Rock, Arkansas, Tuesday’s high of 89 F tied the record for the date set in 1880.

-Associated Press writers Trisha Ahmed in St. Paul, Minnesota; Margery A. Beck in Omaha, Nebraska; Claire Savage in Chicago; Lisa Baumann in Bellingham, Washington; and Ben Finley in Norfolk, Virginia, contributed to this report.